 Early career

 Banks played four sports in high school and signed with a semipro team at age 17.
 Scouted and signed by the Kansas City Monarchs traveling team's manager, Cool Papa Bell, he made his professional debut with the Negro League's Kansas City Monarchs on June 4, 1950, and played the remainder of the season before being drafted into the Army in 1951.
-He returned for the 1953 season with the Monarchs, and was signed by the Cubs on September 8, 1953, played his last game for the Monarchs on September 13, and joined the Cubs on September 17, never having played a game in the white minor leagues.
+While in the Army, he played shortstop for the 242nd Group Barons, part of a baseball conference for American servicemen in Europe.
+He was informally scouted by a player in the Cleveland Indians minor league system.
+According to a story told by a former comrade, he received a letter from Cleveland GM Hank Greenberg, inviting him to try out with the Indians when his service time was up.
+Upon his discharge, however, he returned to the Monarchs for the 1953 season, and was actively scouted by the Cubs, who signed him to a contract on September 8, 1953.
+He played his last game for the Monarchs on September 13, and joined the Cubs on September 17, never having played a game in the white minor leagues.

 Thriving in the majors